Contact us now to enjoy our 2 Hours or Less! approval process.

 Another Tip for your small business: It is a great idea to have a bond required as part of the bidding process for most building projects.
 Once you have your bond and have plenty of bonding capacity, you have a leg up on the competition.
 Thus, talk with the building bid supervisor and have this be something everyone is required to provide; you’ll lose some competition (usually the low-end bidders) this way.
 If everyone is required to post a guaranty from a surety, then the rate that you will pay will be built into the bid.
 This also guarantees an honest accounting from each contractor that bids, so you know that your competitors aren’t improperly bidding and each general contractor is on the same playing field.
 Remember, bonds protect you from unscrupulous competitors.

 The beginnings of the fidelity (commercial surety) business started in London in 1720.
 The start of contractual law dates all the back to the Code of Hammurabi in 1700 B.C. (we have seen several definitions of surety stating that it started with Hammurabi, but we disagree with that).

 Since 1893, anybody wanting to work with the Federal Government on a public works projects must get a bond to guarantee the performance of the agreement as well as payment of all suppliers and subcontractors.
 This requirement is known in the industry as the Miller Act.

 Nearly every state, plus all territories and the District of Columbia have passed similar laws known as “Little Miller Acts.”

-Although generally considered similar to insurance, surety is not the same thing.
+Although generally considered similar to a policy written by an insurance company, commercial surety is not the same thing.
 Instead, it is a guarantee and is not designed to cover potential losses.
 It is akin to Private Mortgage Insurance in that the fee is not designed to be used, but instead is a fee for covering the possibility of a default (sometimes called a known unknown or a black swan event).